-I've just returned from Influence: Boot Camp in Las Vegas.
+I’ve just returned from a big event in Europe.
 Extraordinary week.
 We talked influence, persuasion, consulting, marketing, selling and at the end of the week everyone saw just what is possible to accomplish in a short amount of time.

 On the return flight a few thoughts were triggered drawn from the vast number of questions people asked on breaks and after hours.
 I thought I’d share some of the answers with you.